 The only thing that could be better is the drive motor.

-I have seen a more powerful sewing machine motor (120W) on ebay that has a white case and rotates in the direction that will allow it to be mounted pointing upwards and so lead to a more compact design.
+I saw a more powerful sewing machine motor (120W) on ebay with a white case and it rotates in the direction that will allow it to be mounted pointing upwards and so lead to a more compact design.